Victor755431/TTS_APP_for_VTS_Editor/README.md

 _____________________________________________________________________
 It was developped to register voices for a serious game produced by the LII team in ENAC.

-If you want to use it in a personnal project, you might want to change the picture in data/img/, the characyer list in recorder.py, and repackage the app with pyinstaller.
+If you want to use it in a personnal project, you might want to change the pictures in data/img/, the characyer list in recorder.py, and repackage the app with pyinstaller.
 _____________________________________________________________________
 You are free to use it for whatever reason.
 If you need to edit it, please fork the project though.